Your Vision Is the Anchor — Not the Extras

 “What do I want to be known for?”

-You might be surprised by what comes up.
+You may be surprised by the answer.